eclipse-sumo/sumo/docs/web/docs/Simulation/Taxi.md

 - manage the taxi fleet
 - dispatch a taxi to service one or more reservations by giving a list of reservation ids (vehicle routing and stopping is then automatic).

+## getTaxiReservations

+Returns a list of of Reservation objects that have the following attributes

+- id
+- persons
+- group
+- fromEdge
+- toEdge
+- arrivalPos
+- departPos
+- depart
+- reservationTime

+## getTaxiFleet

+A taxi can be in any of the following states:

+- 0 (emtpy) : taxi is idle
+- 1 (pickup):  taxi is en-route to pick up a customer
+- 2 (occupied): taxi has customer on board and is driving to drop-off
+- 3 (pickup + occupied): taxi has customer on board but will pick up more customers

+when calling `traci.vehicle.getTaxiFleet(taxiState)` the following arguments for taxiState are supported:

+- -1: (return all taxis regardless of state)
+- 0: return only empty taxis
+- 1: return taxis in state 1 and 3
+- 2: return taxis in state 2 and 3
+- 3: return taxis in state 3

+## dispatchTaxi

+If a taxi is empty, the following dispatch calls are supported

+- dispatchTaxi(vehID, [reservationID]): pickup and drop-off a persons belonging to the given reservation ID
+- C with 2\*n IDs and each individual reservation ID occurs exactly twice in the list: pickup and drop-off all the given reservation ids where the first occurence of an ID denotes pick-up and the second occurence denotes drop-off:

+Example:  dispatchTaxi(vehID, [a, b, c, b, a, c]) means: pickup a,b,c then drop-off b, a and c.

+If a taxi is not in state empty the following re-dispatch calls are supported

+- new reservations have no overlap with previous reservation: append new reservations to the previous reservations
+- new reservations include all previous unique reservation ids exactly twice: reset current route and stops and treat as complete new dispatch.
+If one of the persons of the earlier reservation is already picked up, ignore the first occurrence of the reservation in the reservation list
+- new reservations mentions include all previous unique reservation ids once or twice, all customers that are mentioned once are already picked up: reset current route and stops, use the single-occurence ids as as drop-of

 # Outputs

 The Taxi device generates output within a tripinfo-output file in the following